scipy-conference/scipy_proceedings/papers/funix/main.md

 ## The Funix decorators

-Although Funix relies on the Python language (including type hints and docstrings) itself to define GUI apps, there are still some aspects on the appearance and behavior of an apps uncovered.
-There is where the `@funix` decorator kicks.
-One example above is redirecting the `print` from `stdout` to the output panel of an app.
+Although Funix relies on the Python language (including type hints and docstrings) itself to define GUI apps, there are still some appearance and behavior aspects of an app uncovered.
+There is where the `@funix` decorator kicks in.
+One example above ([](#output-layout-in-print-and-return)) is redirecting the `print` from `stdout` to the output panel of an app.
 Here we just show a few more examples.
+For full details of the Funix decorators, please refer to the [Funix reference manual](http://funix.io).

 Funix uses types to determine the widgets.
 However, there may be occasions that modifying the typing-to-widget mapping may  not be worth it, for cases like exceptions.
 The `@funix` dectorator has a `widgets` parameter for this purpose.
 The `widgets` parameter takes the same value as in a Funix theme. [](#code_sentence_builder) is an example to temporarily override the widget choice for `List[Literal]`.